• Skip to primary navigation

 • Hogue AN, et al. 2017.
 Effects of in-utero exposure to selective serotonin reuptake inhibitors and venlafaxine on term and preterm infants.
 J Neonatal Perinatal Med.
 10(4):371-380.

 • Jordan S, et al. 2016.
 Selective serotonin reuptake inhibitor (SSRI) in pregnancy and congenital anomalies: Analysis of linked databases in Wales, Norway and Funen, Denmark.
-PLOS One.
+PLoS One.
+11(12):e0165122.

 • Källén B, Olausson PO.
 2008.
 Maternal use of selective serotonin re-uptake inhibitors and persistent pulmonary hypertension of the newborn.
 Pharmacoepidemiol Drug Saf.
 (8):801-806.